Chef, restaurateur, writer and fusion pioneer

 Founded in 2004, RMTC is New Zealand’s music therapy centre.
 “My good friend and distant cuzzy Hinewehi Mohi set RMTC up, she possesses the most beautiful voice and soul.
 The charity helps reduce people’s isolation and create new possibilities through creativity.”

 Peter designs and cooks a menu for former President Barack Obama and 800 guests in Auckland, on the President’s inaugural visit to New Zealand.
+Main course choices were Indonesian coconut spiced teriyaki salmon, and miso braised beef short-rib.

 Hosting a 5-day food and foraging extravaganza on the remote island of Niue in The Pacific.